JaskiratAnand/todoapp-docker/README.md

-# TODO App
+# TODO App - Docker
-This project contains a simple TODO application. the application has following features:
+This project contains a simple TODO application, using MongoDB database.
+The app backend and frontend can be run as Docker containers.
-- Create a TODO
+The application features:
-- View TODOs
+- CREATE, VIEW & DELETE a TODOs
-- Mark TODO as done
+- Mark TODOs as completed
-- Delete TODOs
+- Dockerised Backend and Frontend.

 ## Setup